Don Kelly (baseball): Detroit Tigers

+On September 29, 2025, Kelly and the Pirates agreed to a contract extension.

+Managerial record

 Personal life

-Kelly spends his offseasons in Mars, PA, with his wife, Carrie, and their three sons, Brett, Luke and Brooks.
+Kelly spends his offseasons in Mars, Pennsylvania, with his wife, Carrie, and their three sons, Brett, Luke and Brooks.
 He married Carrie Walker on January 13, 2007; his brothers-in-law include former major league infielder Neil Walker and former minor leaguer Matt Walker; his father-in-law is former major league pitcher Tom Walker.
 His wife Carrie was a women’s basketball player at Wagner College and the Northeast Conference Rookie of the Year in 2001.
 She went on to play a year of professional basketball for Killarney (St. Paul’s) of the Irish Women’s SuperLeague.
 His sister Ashlee was a standout women's basketball player for Quinnipiac University and the Northeast Conference Player of the Year in 2003.
 After spending three years as head women's basketball coach at Mercy College, she was named assistant coach at Iona College on July 1, 2009.